ISO 9001 requirements: what is needed to achieve compliance?

 ISO 9001 is recommended if you want an organised and methodical approach to business improvement — think quality, productivity, profitability, customer satisfaction and retention, and building professional relationships and partnerships.
 Any business can take on the ISO 9001 challenge and reap the benefits.

-But what is required for ISO 9001 compliance?
-Let’s take a dive into the compliance requirements for ISO 9001.
+But what are the ISO 9001 requirements?
+Let’s take a deeper dive into what is needed for compliance.

 ISO 9001 is based on 10 clauses and requirements — with very little room for mistakes